forfudan/MojoMiji/src/miji/basic/variables.md

 ![Variable a as a vault](/graphs/variable_vault_a_int_123456789.jpg)

+---

 When you program in Mojo, you should always view a variable as a system consisting of four aspects, a name, a type, an address, and a value.
-You should not only regard it as a name or a label.
+You should not regard it as merely a "name".
 In this way, you can better understand **how variables are interacted with each other**.
 When you step into the concept "[ownership](../advanced/ownership.md)", it will save you a lot of effort to understand it.

-For example, when you initialize a variable, you are doing the following things: (1) Select an **name** for the variable, (2) Specify the **type** of the variable, (3) Ask for an **address**, a memory space, to store the date, and (4) Store the **value** in the memory space in a binary format.
+For example, when you initialize a variable, you are doing the following things:

+1. Specify the **type** of the variable.
+1. Ask for an **address**, a memory space, to properly store the date.
+1. Store the **value** in the memory space in a binary format.
+1. Select an **name** for the variable.

-When you use a variable via its name, you are doing the following four things: (1) Find out the information of the variable in the symbol table, which includes its name, type, and address in the memory, (2) Go to the memory address to retrieve the value stored there, and (3) Interpret the value according to its type.
+When you use a variable via its name, you are doing the following four things:

+1. Find out the information of the variable in the symbol table, which includes its name, type, and address in the memory.
+1. Go to the memory address to retrieve the value stored there.
+1. Interpret the value according to its type.

 There can be many, many variables in a program.
 They will be stored in different locations in the memory, each with its own name, type, address, and value.
 The following figure shows a few variables (as safe vaults) in a program.
 Note that some vaults are bigger than others and occupy more space in the memory.
 Some addresses are not yet occupied by any vaults.